As millions mourn the passing of the Afrobeat King and his pioneering work, Africa's music industry is stronger than ever

 'When I am President', intoned

-fela's death on 2 August was the loss of an African hero who has made the rest of the world take African music seriously.
+Fela Anikulapo Kuti at the height of his political campaigning, 'all Africa will dance to my music'.
+His political ambitions were unfulfilled but there is no questioning his musical ascendancy.
+Fela's death on 2 August was the loss of an African hero who has made the rest of the world take African music seriously.
 In a continent profoundly sceptical about Nigerian military rulers and petrodollars,

-fela was one of the best loved and best known Nigerians.
+Fela was one of the best loved and best known Nigerians.
 His power grew out of the horn of a saxophone, not the barrel of a gun.

 Mandela's imminent retirement as ANC leader is the signal for a race for top jobs